+We note that our method, inspired by \cite{gerber1999holder}, currently only establishes the Hölder continuity of the geometric potential $\varphi^{u}$ at $\mathrm{Sing}$.
+Achieving global Hölder continuity of $\varphi^{u}$ may require the Hölder continuity of the unstable Jacobian tensor $U^{u}$, which is still unclear in higher-dimensional cases.

-On the other hand, as a consequence of Theorem \ref{Main-result-2}, we know that $\varphi^{u}$ is an edge case of the pressure gap criterion given in Theorem \ref{Main-result} (i.e., $\varepsilon_{1}=\varepsilon_{2}=0$).
-Moreover, it is known that manifolds (including surfaces) whose singular sets are unit tangent bundles of flat totally geodesic codimension 1 tori, the geometric potential $\vp^{u}$ has a phase transition at $q=1$; see \cite[P. 530]{burns2021phase} and \cite[Theorem C]{burns2018unique}.
+On the other hand, as a consequence of Theorem \ref{Main-result-2}, we know that $\varphi^{u}$ is a borderline case of the pressure gap criterion given in Theorem \ref{Main-result} (i.e., $\varepsilon_{1} = \varepsilon_{2} = 0$).
+Moreover, it is known that for manifolds (including surfaces) whose singular sets are unit tangent bundles of flat, totally geodesic codimension 1 tori, the geometric potential $\varphi^{u}$ exhibits a phase transition at $q = 1$ (see \cite[p.
+530]{burns2021phase} and \cite[Theorem C]{burns2018unique}).

-In other words, Theorem \ref{Main-result-2} shows that the pressure gap criterion given in Theorem \ref{Main-result} is optimal, in the sense that there are examples on the boundary of our criterion which have no pressure gaps.
-(See Figure \ref{fig:boundary}.)
+In other words, Theorem \ref{Main-result-2} shows that the pressure gap criterion given in Theorem \ref{Main-result} is optimal in the sense that there are examples at the boundary of our criterion that do not have pressure gaps (see Figure \ref{fig:boundary}).